-Year 1: Students are required to complete the MSc programme in Robotics and Autonomous Systems at the University of Lincoln (delivered at the School of Computer Science on the Brayford campus in Lincoln city centre), supported by guest lectures, seminars and workshops from supervisors at the Universities of Cambridge and East Anglia, plus training activities alongside the other CDT students.
-All three Universities are rated TEF Gold for teaching quality.
+Year 1: Students are required to complete the MSc programme in Robotics and Autonomous Systems at the University of Lincoln (delivered at the School of Computer Science on the Brayford Campus in Lincoln City Centre).
+This is supported by guest lectures, seminars and workshops from supervisors at the Universities of Cambridge and East Anglia, plus training activities alongside other CDT students.

-- Students benefit from supervision by academic experts from University of Lincoln, University of Cambridge and University of East Anglia.
+- Supervision by academic experts from the Universities of Lincoln, Cambridge and East Anglia.

-- Excellent training opportunities, including masters level courses in year one, supplemented by training in additional areas
+- Excellent training opportunities, include master level courses in year one, supplemented by training in additional areas

-- Group project to encourage publishable, multi-disciplinary projects and hone team-working skills.
+- Group project work to encourage publishable, multi-disciplinary projects and develop team-working skills